Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzSqlDatabaseImportExportStatus.md

 ```

 ### -OperationStatusLink
-Specifies the status link that is returned from the New-AzureRmSqlDatabaseExport or New-AzureRmSqlDatabaseImport cmdlets.
+Specifies the status link that is returned from the New-AzSqlDatabaseExport or New-AzSqlDatabaseImport cmdlets.

 ```yaml
 Type: System.String